sdiehl/wiwinwlh/tutorial.md

 Since the release of GHC 7.8, type holes allow underscores as stand-ins for actual values.
 They may be used either in declarations or in type signatures.

-Type holes are useful in debugging of incomplete programs.
+Type holes are useful in debugging incomplete programs.
 By placing an underscore on any value on the right hand-side of a declaration, [GHC](https://www.haskell.org/ghc/) will throw an error during type-checking.
 The error message describes which values may legally fill the type hole.